Latest News

 Posted on:

 Anyone who thinks that this blog is devoted to the mere rantings of a disgruntled resident is wrong.
-This blog represents only the first step in getting this policy changed, because I believe that not only can we change it with minimal impact to our already-high property taxes, but that […]
+This blog represents only the first step in getting this policy changed, because I believe that not only can we change it with minimal impact to our already-high property taxes, but that we must change it for the sake of our property values and for public safety.
+We recognize that the current […]

 Policy